crazychicken55online-creator/Notes/CS 461/Lecture 2.md

 ## Difference in Approach
 Imagine we want to know if a coin is fair.
 ### Frequentist Approach
 Goal: Analyze the data in front of you.
-Determine if what you see is likely or unlikely **assuming a specific truth** (e.g.,: The coin is fair).
+Determine if what you see is likely or unlikely **assuming a specific truth** (e.g., The coin is fair).
 Probability is: The relative frequency of an event happening if you could repeat an experiment an infinite number of times.
 - e.g., "The probability of heads is 50%" means if I flip the coin forever, half the flips will be heads.
 Parameters (e.g., the coin's fairness): Are **fixed**, unknown numbers.
 They are **not** random.
 There is **one** true value.